kittipongam/OperatorWorkTime/Readme.md

 GRANT TO USER CREATED

 >
-    grant all on testname.* to kittipot123;
+    grant all on testreal.* to kittipot123;

 >